1. EN

 Overview

-TC Energy considers a number of factors when identifying facilities that are no longer required for service (i.e., decommissioned or abandoned) such as the ability to meet customer requirements, the integrity of the facility and operating costs.
-All aspects of the lifecycle of a pipeline – from design and construction to operation and decommissioning and abandonment – are regulated by the CER.
-When TC Energy wants to decommission or abandon a facility, we submit an application or notification to the CER that provides information on topics like safety environment, stakeholders and Indigenous engagement.
-The work to abandon a facility only begins after we receive regulatory approval.
+TC Energy considers several factors when identifying facilities that are no longer required for service, including the ability to meet customer requirements, the integrity of the facility and operating costs.
+All aspects of a pipeline’s lifecycle – from design and construction to operation, decommissioning and abandonment – are regulated by the Canada Energy Regulator (CER).
+When TC Energy proposes to decommission or abandon a pipeline or facility, we submit an application or notification to the CER that includes detailed information on safety, environmental protection and engagement .
+We do not begin on-the-ground work until we have received all required regulatory approvals.

 Lifecycle of a pipeline